 C. Ring Systems

 Saturn has the brightest rings, but rings are present around all 4

-- Rings are not solid: the inner rings rotate faster than the outer
+Rings are not solid: the inner rings revolve faster than the outer

 ones, as expected for objects in Keplerian gravitational orbits